DanielGriffiths1182/javascript-codewars-archive/README.md

 - 6 In this little assignment you are given a string of space separated numbers, and have to return the highest and lowest number.

+- 7 Write function avg which calculates average of numbers in given list.